Refinancing isn’t just a matter of completing an application — you need to also be able to qualify for the new loan with the right credit score.

 Credit score for VA refinance

 The Department of Veterans Affairs (VA) doesn’t set a minimum credit score requirement for the mortgages it backs, including refinances.
-However, not every lender is willing to do a VA loan refinance without accounting for credit score.
+However, many lenders do require at least a 620 for a VA loan refinance.

 Credit score for USDA refinance